hi-pauls/NeoPixelServer/README.md

 ===================

 ## Summary
-This is the source code for an Arduino project for a very small and bare webserver, controlling a strip or ring of WS2812 LEDs with an integrated driver.
+This is the source code for an Arduino project for a very small, bare, quick and dirty webserver, controlling a strip or ring of WS2812 LEDs with an integrated driver.
 For information on the build, check out project page: http://www.helgames.com/projects/arduino-neopixel-server

 ## Hardware